GeoInformacao/geobage/README.md

 The geobr package is developed by a team from the Institute of Applied Economic Research (Ipea) and the geobage package is developed by a team from the GeoInformation sector of the Municipality of Bagé / RS, Brazil.
 If you want to quote this package, you can quote it as:

-     Silva,R.;Antoria,C.P.A.
-(2020) geobage: Spatial data from the municipality of Bagé.
+     Silva,R.;Antoria,C.P.A.;Fernandes,F.R.
+(2021) geobage: Spatial data from the municipality of Bagé.
      GitHub repository - https://github.com/GeoInformacao/geobage.